 The need for urgent action on climate change is widely recognised and Guernsey is alive to the pressing need to take action.
 Multiple service areas work to deliver emissions reduction, climate change mitigation and adaptation and the long-term management to preserve and enhance nature in Guernsey.
 At the same time, maintaining and facilitating public access and engagement with the natural environment aims to increase community awareness of nature, its overall importance and its health and wellbeing benefits.
 Through these services, Guernsey will ensure it is sustainable and resilient to possible future climate change impacts.

 We know that in the long term we are going to need to make capital investment to deal with some of the consequences of climate change and to ensure that we have the appropriate infrastructure to deal with things like the move to electric vehicles.

 Bailiwick Law Enforcement provides policing services throughout the Bailiwick; with officers permanently based on the islands of Guernsey and Alderney.
 With a comparatively low crime rate, Guernsey Police Force and the Guernsey Border Agency strive to maintain security and protect the community from harm by working in partnership with both statutory and voluntary organisations.
 By proactively preventing and detecting crime and disorder, Bailiwick Law Enforcement aims to reduce the negative impact on the quality of life of Bailiwick residents and visitors alike.
 These are supported by the court, prison and probation services which are also integral to our justice system.

-Law enforcement, and the court, prison and probation services that support it cost £26m in 2020.
+Law enforcement, and the court, prison and probation services that support is expected to cost £30m in 2023.
 The fire and rescue service cost a further £4m and £1m a year is spent on the Joint Emergency Services Control Centre.

 Statistics & Data